liu2g/dotfiles/config/nvim/README.md

 ```

 ## Usage
-After resolving for dependencies, install with `install.py`, then run Neovim (some error may pop up, ignore them) and use `:PlugInstall` to install all plugins.
+After resolving for dependencies, install with `install.py`, then run Neovim (some error may pop up, ignore them) and use `:PlugInstall` then `:UpdateRemotePlugins`
+to install all plugins.
 Beware that there are a lot of new and different settings from default Vim settings, listed below

 - Leader key is `<,>`